x37v/bela_modular/README.md

 | 44 | D2                   | 2_9  |      |
 | 45 | D1                   | 2_6  |      |
 | 46 | D0                   | 2_7  |      |

+### Errors/rework

+The digital 'extra' board from 3/17 requires a rework for the digital out and control enable pins [P8 12 and 14].
+These should be detached from 5V and attached to 3.3V.